-SUNDAY
+MONDAY

 Watch the first video lecture of the week and take notes in your External Brain.
 If there are things you don't understand, consult the textbook for clarification.

-MONDAY (8:30-9:55am)

-Bring your External Brain (and your questions) to class.
-Check your understanding of the material by participating in the activities we do in class.
+Check your understanding of the material by participating in the activities I post in the lecture discussion.
+There are no "due dates" associated with this task.
+It is individual and independent and the External Brain you build can be used on your exams.
+This whole thing should take you 1-2 hours and is similar to experiencing a face-to-face "lecture."